 Mount Bond (4,698 ft.), the highest peak in the southern Twin range, represents, with neighboring Mt.
 Guyot, one of the two most remote peaks in the White Mountains.
 From Bond’s summit, there is virtually no sign of human impact in the form of roads or buildings.

 Strenuous: Due to its distance from the road, Mt.
 Bond represents a 10+ mile (one-way) trek if considered as a day trip.
-The best approach for this trip would be to take the Wilderness Trail for 4.7 miles to the Bondcliff Trail; from that junction, Mt.
-Bond’s summit is a 5.6 mile trip.
+The best approach for this trip would be to take the Lincoln Woods Trail 2.9 miles to the Bondcliff Trail; from that junction, Mt.
+Bond’s summit is a 7.4 mile trip.
 The Bondcliff Trail joins the Twinway at Mt.
 Guyot’s summit, a good route if hikers wish to make this a multi-day excursion.
 Views from the exposed Bondcliff Trail represent some of the very best in the Whites.

 The AMC’s Guyot Campsite is located on the Bondcliff Trail, between Mts.
 Bond and Guyot.